 Early Birds Should Be Careful

 Have you been waiting patiently to file your taxes?
 If so, you're in luck.
-The 2019 tax season is now underway.
-January 28, 2019, was the first day that the IRS would accept tax returns for the 2018 tax year, either electronic or paper copies.
+This tax season is now underway.
+January 27th, 2020, was the first day that the IRS would accept tax returns for the 2019 tax year, either electronic or paper copies.
 (You can mail in paper copies at any time, but they won't be processed until the tax season kickoff date set by the IRS.)

 Why file your taxes early?
 A better question is: Why leave taxes hanging over your head until April and then spend a stressful week trying to complete your return?
 In addition, filing early can thwart any identity thieves trying to file a false return in your name – and if you have a tax refund coming, why wouldn't you want to get it as soon as possible?